Embedding user-centred thinking: designing a new B2B system for Thames Water

 • Created a suite of user flows, wireframes and prototypes that became core artefacts for BAs, SMEs and tech architects to understand the product.

-• Restored stakeholder confidence in user-centred design by making the process collaborative and outcomes-focused.
+• Restored stakeholder confidence in user-centred design by making the process collaborative and engaging.

-• Brought real users into the process, improving clarity and trust.
+• Brought real users into the process to challenge preconceived ideas.

-• Helped pivot the roadmap to deliver standalone application forms first, unblocking delivery while back-end work caught up.
+• Helped pivot the roadmap to deliver front-end work first, unblocking delivery while back-end work caught up.

 We needed to act quickly.
 Working with my recently-appointed product design teammates, we facilitated a half-day product workshop with developers, product managers and leadership to: